ylchen0622/A-Chemoinformatic-Analysis-on-Natural-Glycosides/README.md

 ### >>>Codes:
 <h4> 1 Data Preprocessing </h4>
-&emsp;&emsp; Extraction and standardization of natural products in DNP database.
+-Extraction and standardization of natural products in DNP database.

 <h4> 2 Biological Source and Structural Type </h4>
-&emsp;&emsp; Distribution of natural products from different biological sources or structure types.
+Distribution of natural products from different biological sources or structure types.

 <h4> 3 Removing sugar </h4>
-&emsp;&emsp; The deglycosylation results of two different deglycosylated methods (removing only terminal sugars and removing all sugars) of SRU.
+The deglycosylation results of two different deglycosylated methods (removing only terminal sugars and removing all sugars) of SRU.<br>
+The parameters were set as follows: <br>

 <h4> 4 Natural Glycosides Analysis </h4>
-&emsp;&emsp; ① Terminal and non-terminal sugar <br>
+① Terminal and non-terminal sugar <br>
-&emsp;&emsp; ② Glycosidic bond types <br>
+② Glycosidic bond types <br>
-&emsp;&emsp; ③ Circular and linear Sugar <br>
+③ Circular and linear Sugar <br>
-&emsp;&emsp; ④ Glycosyl substitution types <br>
+④ Glycosyl substitution types <br>

 <h4> 5 Biological Source and Glycosylation </h4>
-&emsp;&emsp; Glycosylation ratios and natural glycoside distribution in different biological sources.
+Glycosylation ratios and natural glycoside distribution in different biological sources.

 <h4> 6 Structural Type and Glycosylation </h4>
-&emsp;&emsp; Glycosylation ratios and natural glycoside distribution in different structural types.
+Glycosylation ratios and natural glycoside distribution in different structural types.

 <h4> 7 Physicochemical Properties </h4>
-&emsp;&emsp; The physicochemical properties of glycosides, aglycones and non-glycosides.
+The physicochemical properties of glycosides, aglycones and non-glycosides.

 <h4> 8 Murcko Scaffold Analysis </h4>
-&emsp;&emsp; Dominant and Unique Murcko scaffolds and their glycosylation ratios of natural products with biological sources.
+Dominant and Unique Murcko scaffolds and their glycosylation ratios of natural products with biological sources.